 Inga is also an Associate Fellow at the Institute for Strategic Dialogue, Member of the Standing Expert Committee Terrorism and Interior Security of the Konrad-Adenauer- Foundation, part of the extended board of Women and International Security in Germany and Fellow of the Atlantic Initiative.
 She has previously worked as a consultant in Berlin, as well as a research assistant at B’Tselem in Jerusalem and in the German Parliament.

 She holds an MLitt in Middle East, Caucasus and Central Asian Security Studies from the University of St Andrews and attended the University of Wuerzburg and the University of Texas at Austin for her undergraduate studies.
-The German Academic Exchange Service and the German Academic Scholarship Foundation supported her studies.
-Her fields of expertise are political and security dynamics of the geographic area of the MENA region.
+The German Academic Exchange Service, the German Academic Scholarship Foundation, the British Society for Middle Eastern Studies and the Conflict Research Society have supported her studies.

 - ‘Libyan Elections in 2018: A Potentially Ruinous Endeavour’ (London: ICSR, 2018); available here.